Gena0212/Coordinator/README.md

 ## Overview

 The coordinator app is a visual aid to help you coordinate meetup times with your friends!
 How?
-By combining your google calendars (with some built in privacy settings).
+By combining your google calendars (with some built in privacy settings so that other people can only see when you are available and when you are not).

 ### Problem Space